Volue-Public/energy-smp-docs/docs/mesh/calculations/functions/get_ts_as_of_time.md

 | 2025-11-07T00:00:00Z |       4.00 | nan        |
 | 2025-11-07T01:00:00Z |       4.00 | nan        |

-PS!
-The nan value indicate that the last write did not contain a value for that time point.
+**_Note!_** The `nan` value indicates that the last write did not contain a value for that time point.

-In the next example the method used is `Delta` and the time point is set to an earlier time of write.
+In the next example, the method used is `Delta` and the time point is set to an earlier time of write.

 `## = @GetTsAsOfTime(@t('.Temperature_forecast'),@AT(@GetTsAuditTimes(@t('.Temperature_forecast'),6),2),'Delta')`